bihealth/cubi-tk/docs_manual/man_ingest_data.rst

     {collection_name}/{date}/{filename}

-It contains the wildcard ``{collection_name}``, which represents and irods collection and will be filled with the captured content of group ``(?P<sample>...)``, potentially modified by a regex (see 'Mapping of file names' below).
+It contains the wildcard ``{collection_name}``, which represents an irods collection and will be filled with the captured content of group ``(?P<sample>...)``, potentially modified by a regex (see 'Mapping of file names' below).
 Alternatively the irods collection name can be derived by mapping the extracted (and modified) ``(?P<sample>...)`` group to any column of the assay table associated with the LZ or project.
 In this case the ``{library_name}`` will be